 Availability & Price

 Both watches are worn on hand-stitched large square scale alligator straps and closed by a gold AP-shaped folding clasp.
 The new Code 11.59 By Audemars Piguet Selfwinding Flying Tourbillon with aventurine enamel dial are boutique exclusive models, not limited in production.
-The price isn’t yet confirmed but should be around CHF 135,000.
+The price will be CHF 133,000 (excl. taxes)

 More details at www.audemarspiguet.com.